ga4gh/va-spec/docs/source/introduction.rst

 Core-IM Statement Structure
 $$$$$$$$$$$$$$$$$$$$$$$$$$$
-When used to represent variant knowledge, the Core-IM supports Statement-centric data structures where each discrete assertion of knowledge about a variant is captured in a self-contained **Statement** object (**Figure 2**).
+The Core-IM supports Statement-centric approach, where each discrete assertion of knowledge is captured in a self-contained **Statement** object which roots a data structure like that in **Figure 2**.

 .. core-im-statement-data-structure:

 .. figure:: images/core-im-statement-data-structure.PNG

-**Legend** Figure 2: The 'associative' structure that VA data takes when representing Statement objects, and the evidence/provenance supporting them (as opposed to the 'hierarchical' structure of Core-IM class definitions that is depicted in **Figure 1**).
+**Legend** Figure 2: A class-level view of the 'associative' structure that VA Statements takes (as opposed to the 'hierarchical' structure of Core-IM class definitions that is depicted in **Figure 1**).
+Italicized text under class names illustrate the kind of information each class may report in the case of a Variant Pathogenicity Statement supported by Population Allele Frequency evidence.

-The Statement object roots a central axis, where it is linked to one or more **Evidence Lines** representing discrete arguments for or against it, and each Evidence Line may then be linked to one or more pieces of information used as evidence (i.e. **Evidence Items**) contributing to such an argument.
+In this structure, a Statement object roots a central axis, where it is linked to one or more **Evidence Lines** representing discrete arguments for or against it, and each Evidence Line may then be linked to one or more pieces of information used as evidence (i.e. **Evidence Items**) contributing to such an argument.
 Surrounding the axis are classes that describe the provenance of these core artifacts, including **Contributions** made to them by **Agents**, **Activities** performed in doing so, **Methods** that specify their creation, and **Documents** that describe them.
 This structure allows precise tracking of provenance information at the level of a Statement and each supporting Evidence Line and Item.
-A data example illustrating representation of a Variant Pathogenicity Statement using this structure can be found here (``TO DO``).
+A full data example illustrating the structure of a Variant Pathogenicity Statement can be found here (``TO DO``).

 Core-IM Statement Semantics
 $$$$$$$$$$$$$$$$$$$$$$$$$$$
-In the Core-IM, every Statement object puts forth a **Proposition** - a possible fact it assesses or reports to be true.
+Every Statement object in the Core-IM puts forth a **Proposition** - a possible fact it assesses or reports to be true.
 The semantics of this Proposition are explicitly captured using ``subject``, ``predicate``, and ``object`` attributes, and optional ``qualifier`` slot(s) (**Figure 3**).
 Additional ``direction`` and ``strength`` attributes can report whether the Statement reports the Proposition to be true or false, and the strength of evidence supporting this claim.

 .. core-im-statement-semantics:

 .. figure:: images/core-im-statement-semantics.PNG

-**Legend** Figure 3: Explicit Statement Semantics are supported by the Core-IM. (a) The Statement object schema, showing only attributes used to represent the semantics of what they report to be true. (b) An example of a Variant Pathogenicity Statement - reporting that moderate evidence supports the proposition that 'BRCA2 c.8023A>G is pathogenic for Breast Cancer'.
+**Legend** Figure 3: Explicit Statement Semantics are supported by the Core-IM. (a) Model: the Statement model for a Variant Pathogenicity Profile, showing only attributes used to represent the semantics of what a statement reports to be true. (b) Data: a json data example of a Variant Pathogenicity Statement instance, noting elements holding the Statement's proposition and those assessing it's strength and direction. (c) Semantics: the  plain-language meaning of what the statement data structure reports to be true.

-This basic model supports two "modes of use" for Statements, which allow for simple assertions of knowledge, or nuanced representations of the state of evidence surrounding a given Proposition.
+This basic model supports two "modes of use" for Statements: an 'Assertion Mode' which support simple assertions of knowledge, and a 'Proposition Assessment Mode' allowing nuanced representations of the state of evidence surrounding a possible fact.
 Implementations can choose the mode that best fits their data.
 Details are provided in the ``Statement`` class page `here <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/entities/information-entities/statement.html#implementation-guidance>`_.

-VA Statement Profiles
-#####################